Toledo-Lucas County Public Library

-Toledo Lucas County Public Library is a public library system located in Toledo, Ohio.
+Toledo Lucas County Public Library is a public library system located in Toledo, Ohio, United States.

 History

+The Toledo Lucas County Public Library is a winner of the National Medal for Museum and Library Service.
+This is the highest honor that can be awarded to a library system or museum in the United States.
+The award recognizes TLCPL’s exceptional commitment to serving as the go-to community connector for the makers, doers, and dreamers who are committed to the region’s success.

 Founded in December 1838, it was Ohio's first public library created with tax money.
-There were sixty-six charter members in the association's subscription library.
+There were 66 charter members in the association's subscription library.
 Members paid an annual fee of two dollars.
 The Ohio General Assembly granted a charter to the Young Men's Association of Toledo for a "lyceum and public library."
 In 1864, Republican members broke off from the Young Men's Association Library and formed the Toledo Library Association.
-The Librarian was Thomas Blackwell.
+The librarian was Thomas Blackwell.
 In 1867, the two groups merged.
 In 1873, a free public library was organized by an act of the Ohio Legislature.
-On May 26, City Council passed a resolution creating The Toledo Public Library.
-Mrs. Anna B. Carpenter was selected as the first Librarian of the Toledo Public Library.
+On May 26, the city council passed a resolution creating the Toledo Public Library.
+Mrs. Anna B. Carpenter was selected as the first librarian of the Toledo Public Library.
 On November 3, 1873, the Toledo Public Library opened for its first day of operation on the second floor of the King Block, a commercial building on the northeast corner of Madison Avenue and Summit Street.

-In 1875, Miss Lucy Stevens succeeded Mrs. Carpenter as Librarian.
+In 1875, Miss Lucy Stevens succeeded Mrs. Carpenter as librarian.
 In 1884, Stevens retired and was replaced by Mrs. Frances Jermain.
-In 1890, Edward O. Fallis designed a new Main Library to be built on the corner of Madison and Ontario in early Norman and Byzantine style.
+In 1890, Edward O. Fallis designed a new main library to be built on the corner of Madison and Ontario in early Norman and Byzantine style.
 The final cost, including land, construction and some furniture, was $84,793.
 It opened on June 23, 1890.
 An addition was built in 1914.
 In 1902, Jermain retired and was replaced by Willis Fuller Sewall.
 He left in 1914 and was replaced by Herbert S. Hirschberg.

-An annex to the main library building saw construction begin in September, 1914, with the grand opening on October 21, 1915.
+An annex to the main library building saw construction begin in September of 1914, with the grand opening on October 21, 1915.

 The first full-service branch library opened in April 1915 and was at the Glenwood School.
 It closed with the opening of the Eliza M. Kent Branch in 1917.
 Other branch libraries located in schools during the 1920s included Navarre, Nathan Hale, Oakdale-White, Hamilton, McKinley, Arlington, and Harvard schools.